ftischler/ngx-rxjs-zone-scheduler/projects/ngx-rxjs-zone-scheduler/README.md

     );

     this.demotext2$ = of('This is the initial text').pipe(
-      this.zoneScheduler.updateObserverOnNgZone() // To observe inside of NgZone - like run() );
+      this.zoneScheduler.observeOnNgZone() // To observe inside of NgZone - like run() );

     // Direct usage of the scheduler: